What is counseling?

 - Feel stuck or split about making a decision

-Both individual and group counseling is available through SHS, as is counseling for couples.
-SHS also gives out referrals to counseling and other mental health care providers off campus.
+Both individual and group counseling is available through Habif, as is counseling for couples.
+Habif also gives out referrals to counseling and other mental health care providers off campus.

 Every student is given 9 (1 intake appointment and 8 standard appointments) free counseling visits each school year.
 Subsequent visits (limited to 15 each school year) will have a copay as determined by the student’s insurance company, may require pre-certification, and will be billed to the student’s insurance company (ex. $10 co-pay for those with WashU insurance)